Multiscale Modelling of Birth-Death Processes: Case study: The Stochastic Lotka–Volterra Model

 This exponential decay of predators directly determines the prey birth-death rates.
 The prey birth reaction contributes constant rate $\alpha$ to $\lambda(t)$, while predation contributes time-varying rate $\beta x_2(t)$ to $\mu(t)$.
 Thus (cf. Section \ref{sec:extinction_probs}):

 Figures~\ref{fig:example_system_1}--\ref{fig:example_system_2} show two example simulations of the LV model.
-We simulate the system using both the exact SSA (top panels) and the JSF algorithm (bottom panels), with a switching threshold of $\Omega=10$.
-Each panel aggregates 1000 realizations of the stochastic process and reports the extinction fraction with Wilson-score intervals.
+We simulate the system under two configurations of the JSF method: a \emph{linearised CTMC reference}, in which the scarce prey is evolved stochastically while the abundant predator follows its deterministic ODE (Equation~\eqref{eq:predator-ode})---consistent with the linearisation assumptions of Section~\ref{sec:birth-death-framework} against which our error bound is derived---and the full \emph{JSF hybrid} with switching threshold $\Omega=10$, in which the prey switches between stochastic and deterministic regimes at $\Omega$.
+Each configuration aggregates $1{,}000$ realisations of the stochastic process.